xwowenzhao/giantbomb/README.md

 This file contains the styles for the checkout page, including the layout, colors, and fonts.

 static/checkout.js
-This file contains the JavaScript code that handles checkout functionality, including retrieving the contents of the rental cart and processing the rental.
+This file contains the JavaScript code that handles search functionality, including retrieving data from the Giant Bomb API and updating the list of games.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.